lee-zhg/watson-voicebot/README.md

 1. The voicebot picks up the call and greets you with welcome greeting.

-1. You talk to voicebot `I like to order a small McFlurry with cooky`.
+1. You make the 3rd order by talking to voicebot `I like to order a small McFlurry with cooky`.

 1. Because all required information to order a McFlurry has been provided, the voicebot grabs information and completes the order with response messages.